Wild Utah Project

 - Junior or senior majoring in biology, ecology, and/or other natural resource program at Utah State University

-- Prior field experience gathering ecological data in the field
+- How to gather ecological data in the field

-Schedule: This will be a full-time position from late Mary through mid-August.
+Schedule: This will be a full-time position from late May through mid-August.
 The start and end dates are flexible to accommodate the Intern’s academic calendar.

-Salary: The summer salary for this position will be $5,500 to $6,000 for the summer, depending on the number of weeks the intern is able to devote to Wild Utah Project over the summer.
-The intern will be paid through the USU Quinney College of Natural Resources.
-Wild Utah Project will also cover all travel expenses to field sites (either through reimbursement for mileage in intern’s own vehicle or vehicle rental) and meals while Intern is away in the field.
+Salary: The summer salary for this position will be $5,500 to $6,000 for the summer, depending on the number of weeks the Intern is able to devote to Wild Utah Project over the summer.
+The Intern will be paid through the USU Quinney College of Natural Resources.
+Wild Utah Project will cover all travel expenses to field sites (through reimbursement for mileage in Intern’s own vehicle) and meals while Intern is away in the field.

 Course Credits for your academic institution are possible.
-Wild Utah Project can accommodate with applicant and Utah State University on a case-by-case basis.
+Wild Utah Project can accommodate the applicant and Utah State University on a case-by-case basis.

-Application Procedure: Send resume and cover letter by February 28th, 2020.
-Attention: Mary Pendergast (email preferred but hard copies will be accepted) Janice@wildutahproject.org .
+Application Procedure: Send resume and cover letter by March 12, 2021.
+Attention: Janice Gardner (email preferred but hard copies will be accepted) Janice@wildutahproject.org .
 Wild Utah Project, 824 South 400 West, Suite B-117, Salt Lake City, UT 84101.
 Interviews for selected applicants will be set up for early March, and the decision on the internship position will be made by the end of March.